DanielMartensson/MataveControl/README.md

 grid on
 ```

-This is the output where the plant model and the MPC model are not the same.
-Still, the error tracking can be minimized.
+This is the output where the plant model and the MPC model are not identical.
+Still, the error tracking can be minimized and the constraints are taken into account.

 ![MPC Example - MATLAB](examples/kf_qmpcExampleMATLAB.png)